gvwilson/thirdbit/fiction/madica/index.md

 around on itself until---

 "S-stop!"
 Ike wheezed, letting go of Laurellen's hand and flopping down on the floor.
-"I c-can't keep... keep..."
+"I c-can't keep… keep…"

 "But Ike---we *have* to keep running!"
 Laurellen protested, grabbing one of his wings and tried to pull him back onto his landing gear.
 "The